 Are there different methods of closing a surgical incision?

 Yes.
 If a surgical incision extends through several layers of tissue, each layer will be closed separately.
-Therefore, there may be multiple rows of sutures in a single incision site.
-The surface or skin layer of your dog's surgical incision may have been closed with surgical glue or with one of several different types of sutures and suture patterns.
-The suture pattern that is used to close the skin depends on the length of the incision and how much tension is present across the incision, or on the preference of the veterinary surgeon.
+Therefore, there may be multiple rows of sutures (stitches) in a single incision site.
+The surface or skin layer of your dog's surgical incision may have been closed with surgical glue, sutures, or staples.
+The suture pattern that is used to close the skin depends on the length of the incision and how much tension is present across the incision, or on the preference of the surgeon.

-If the surgical procedure involved removal of a large mass, repair of a large wound, or debridement (cutting away) of infected or dead tissue, the loss of tissue may mean that the surgical incision is under a lot of tension.
+If the surgical procedure involved removal of a large mass, repair of a large wound, or debridement (cutting away) of infected or dead tissue, the resulting loss of tissue may mean that the surgical incision is under a lot of tension.
 Excessive tension across an incision line may cause the wound to gape open and will delay healing.
-To minimize the tension on the incision line, your veterinarian may have used a special tension-relieving suture pattern or a type of skin suture called a 'stent suture'.
+To minimize the tension on the incision line, your veterinarian may have used a special tension-relieving suture pattern or a type of skin suture called a stent suture where some tubing or a button may be added to the skin layer.
 If the surgical site was contaminated or infected before surgery, a surgical drain may have been placed within the incision to drain away any infectious material.

 Are the instructions for care of different types of surgical incisions the same?